Vaishnavi4497/OrbTrack-Dashboard/README.md

 ---

 ## 🙋‍♀ About the Project:
-A solo project made as part of a personal learning journey in space sustainability and data visualization.
+A solo project made as part of my personal learning journey in space sustainability and data visualization.
 This dashboard aims to create awareness about the growing concern of space debris.

 ---